simplyanalytics/client-lib-python/docs/data_retrieval.md

       ["contains", -13629430, 4549569]
       ```
 - `radius`
-    - Matches if the location matches the geographic identifier and its centroid is within the specified distance of the location whose ID is passed as the last operand, or if it contains the centroid of that location.
-The geographic identifier is either a geographic unit ID or `duns` for D&B business points.
+    - Matches if the location matches the geographic unit and its centroid is within the specified distance of the location whose ID is passed as the last operand, or if it contains the centroid of that location.
-    - Arguments: geographic identifier, radius in meters, location ID
+    - Arguments: geographic unit, radius in meters, location ID
     - Example: return all ZIP codes within 1km of ZIP code 90210:
       ```json
       ["radius", "usa:zipCode", 1000, "usa:zipCode:90210"]